visyat/bench-flink-performance/README.md

     ```bash
     cd flink-parallelism-tuning
     ```
-3. Run the benchmark tests:
+3. Move the benchmark run script into the top level of your cloned YSB repository (can be found here `https://github.com/yahoo/streaming-benchmarks`)

     ```bash
     ./run-benchmark.sh
     ```
-4. Analyze the results using the Jupyter notebook:
+5. Analyze the results using the Jupyter notebook:
     ```bash
     jupyter notebook eval.ipynb
     ```